ivan-greenplum/gp-magic-query/lesson1/README.md

 ## Step 8: JSON Exercise 2
 Select the non-null geocoordinates tweets returning user_location field, and then longitude and lattitude field.
 Confirm online with google/chatgpt that the user_location matches the long/lat

+## Step 9: Postgis
+Install postgis

+## Step 10: Use Tiger geocoder to re-run the query and step 8
+Now this time return 4 columns user_location, tiger geocoded location, long and lat Confirm they match when possible